Martin Frobisher: North-west passage

 Throughout much of the sixteenth century, the feasibility of a northern route to Cathay and the East Indies was debated and tested by England.
-In 1508 Sebastian Cabot led one of the first expeditions to search for a north-west passage.
+In 1508, Sebastian Cabot led one of the first expeditions to search for a North-west Passage.
 In the 1530s, Robert Thorne and Roger Barlow tried unsuccessfully to interest Henry VIII in a plan to sail directly over the North Pole to China.
 In 1551 a company of English merchants (later known as the Muscovy Company) was formed to search for a northeast passage to Cathay.
 The initiative failed to find a route but did establish a long-lasting trade relationship with Russia.
-In the 1560s Humphrey Gilbert was an influential advocate for seeking a north-west passage and penned a detailed treatise in support of the idea.
+In the 1560s Humphrey Gilbert was an influential advocate for seeking a North-west Passage and penned a detailed treatise in support of the idea.

 Although Frobisher may have expressed interest in a search for the North-west Passage as early as 1560, it was only much later that he actively pursued the idea.
 In 1574, Frobisher petitioned the Privy Council for permission and financial support to lead an expedition to find a north-west passage to "the Southern Sea" (the Pacific Ocean) and thence to Cathay.
-Some of its members were intrigued by his proposal, but cautiously referred him to the Muscovy Company, an English merchant consortium which had previously sent out several parties searching for the North-east Passage around the Arctic coasts of Norway and Russia, and held exclusive rights to any northern sea routes to the East.
+Some of its members were intrigued by his proposal, but cautiously referred him to the Muscovy Company, an English merchant consortium which had previously sent out several parties searching for the Northeast Passage around the Arctic coasts of Norway and Russia, and held exclusive rights to any northern sea routes to the East.